yakreal/Python/README.md

-# python
+# Python
-My python projects
+In this repository I am going to upload some of my python projects.